wentaoL86/Awesome-Human-Video-Generation/README.md

 ## AnimateAnyone

-Here are some AnimateAnyone results we generated, with the resolution of 512x768.
+Here are some Demo results from latest repository/Paper.

 <table class="center">